raji999/automating-aws-python/README.md

-# automating-aws-python
+# Automating AWS with Python
-Repository For Automating AWS With Python.
+Repository for the A Cloud Guru course *Automating AWS With Python*